09/2023 — Distinguished Adjunct Professor Asad M. Madni awarded the 2024 John Fritz Medal

 Jamal has been recognized with the 2016 SAE Foundation Young Industry Leader Award, the 2016 Engineers Council Future Technology Leader Award, the 2016 Institution for Engineering & Technology (IET) Sir Henry Royce Medal and the 2014 American Society of Engineers (ASEI) Young Engineer of the Year.

-05/2017 – Distinguished Adjunct Professor Asad M. Madni has been elected a Fellow of the Royal Aeronautical Society (UK).
+05/2017 – Distinguished Adjunct Professor Asad M. Madni elected as a Fellow of the Royal Aeronautical Society (UK)

-05/2017 – Distinguished Adjunct Professor Asad M. Madni has been awarded the Mahatma Gandhi Pravasi Samman Gold Medal.
+05/2017 – Distinguished Adjunct Professor Asad M. Madni awarded the Mahatma Gandhi Pravasi Samman Gold Medal

 The University of Texas San Antonio (UTSA) has awarded its first Honorary Professorship to Distinguished Adjunct Professor Asad M. Madni In this capacity, Professor Madni will help guide doctoral and post-doctoral research; and will provide advice on research direction, faculty hiring and undergraduate and graduate engineering curriculum for the Electrical and Computer Engineering Department.
 The official induction ceremony took place on February 19, 2016 at UTSA where Professor Madni also delivered the Dean’s Distinguished Lecture.